stavis1/LipoCLEAN/README.md

-# MSDpostprocess: A machine learning based quality filter for lipid identifications from MS-DIAL
+# LipoCLEAN: A machine learning based quality filter for lipid identifications from MS-DIAL
-There are three ways to install and run MSDpostprocess: as an executable, as a docker container, and as a python package.
+There are three ways to install and run LipoCLEAN: as an executable, as a docker container, and as a python package.

 ## The executable version
-This method reqires no installation but it is somewhat slower than the other options.
+This method requires no installation but it is somewhat slower than the other options.
-1. Download the executable for your operating system, the trained model, and the example options file from the [releases page](https://github.com/stavis1/MSDpostprocess/releases).
+1. Download the executable for your operating system, the trained model, and the example options file from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
-2. Run `MSDpostprocess.exe --print options.toml` to get a default options file.
+2. Run `lipoCLEAN.exe --print options.toml` to get a default options file.
 3. Edit the options file for your experiment.
-4. Run `MSDpostprocess.exe --options options.toml`
+4. Run `lipoCLEAN.exe --options options.toml`

 ## The conda/virtualenv version
 To set up the conda environment for the tool:
-1. Download the MSDpostprocess repository and navigate to the `environments` directory.
+1. Download the LipoCLEAN repository and navigate to the `environments` directory.
-2. Run `conda env create -p msdp_env --file MSDpostprocess.yml`
+2. Run `conda env create -p lipo_env --file lipoCLEAN.yml`
-3. Run `conda activate ./msdp_env`
+3. Run `conda activate ./lipo_env`
 4. Navigate to the repository root.
 5. Run `pip install -e .`

 Otherwise, if you are using virtualenv:
 1. Navigate to the repository root.
-2. Run `virtualenv environments/msdp_env`
+2. Run `virtualenv environments/lipo_env`
 3. Activate the environment
 4. Run `pip install -e .`

 To use the tool with either method:
-1. Download the trained models from the [releases page](https://github.com/stavis1/MSDpostprocess/releases).
+1. Download the trained models from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
-2. Run `python -m MSDpostprocess --print options.toml` to get a default options file.
+2. Run `python -m lipoCLEAN --print options.toml` to get a default options file.
 3. Edit the options file for your experiment.
-4. Run `python -m MSDpostprocess --options options.toml`
+4. Run `python -m lipoCLEAN --options options.toml`

 ## The Docker version
 The docker container has trained models provided under /models/.
 To use these get the default options.toml from step 1 below:
-1. Run `docker pull stavisvols/msdpostprocess`
+1. Run `docker pull stavisvols/lipoclean`
-2. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/msdpostprocess python -m MSDpostprocess --print /data/options.toml`
+2. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/lipoclean python -m lipoCLEAN --print /data/options.toml`
 3. Edit the options file for your experiment.
-4. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/msdpostprocess python -m MSDpostprocess --options /data/options.toml`
+4. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/lipoclean python -m lipoCLEAN --options /data/options.toml`
 The working directory will be within the docker container's filesystem.

 ## Example analysis
 1. Install the tool using one of the above methods.
 2. Download `QE_Pro_model.zip` and `example_analysis.zip` from the releases page.
 3. Extract both archives.
 There should be no folders nested under `QE_Pro_model/` and `example_analysis/`.
-4. Run `MSDpostprocess.exe --options example_analysis/example_analysis_options.toml`
+4. Run `lipoCLEAN.exe --options example_analysis/example_analysis_options.toml`

 On some systems the warning `No module named 'brainpy._c.composition'` will be displayed.
 This is not an error and does not impact the running of the tool.